github/developer.github.com/content/changes/2014-07-09-status-contexts-are-official.md

 ---

 We're happy to announce that the [Combined Status API][docs] is officially part of the GitHub API v3.
-We consider it stable for production use.
+We now consider it stable for production use.

 Thanks to everyone who provided feedback during the comment period.
 We got some great feedback, and hope this feature helps you build the tools you